ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 A solutions architect is designing a two-tier web application.
 The application consists of a public-facing web tier hosted on Amazon EC2 in public subnets.
 The database tier consists of Microsoft SQL Server running on Amazon EC2 in a private subnet.
 Security is a high priority for the company.
 How should security groups be configured in this situation?
 (Choose two.)

-- A. Configure the security group for the web tier to allow inbound traffic on port 443 from 0.0.0.0/0.
+- ==A. Configure the security group for the web tier to allow inbound traffic on port 443 from 0.0.0.0/0.==
 - B. Configure the security group for the web tier to allow outbound traffic on port 443 from 0.0.0.0/0.
-- C. Configure the security group for the database tier to allow inbound traffic on port 1433 from the security group for the web tier.
+- ==C. Configure the security group for the database tier to allow inbound traffic on port 1433 from the security group for the web tier.==
 - D. Configure the security group for the database tier to allow outbound traffic on ports 443 and 1433 to the security group for the web tier.
 - E. Configure the security group for the database tier to allow inbound traffic on ports 443 and 1433 from the security group for the web tier.